-The Strategic Studies and Defense Analysis degree curriculum is provided in four areas of instruction.
-The first area is designed to ensure that students complete general education courses required for a degree at Norwich University.
-The second area, program courses, is designed to address specific learning needs of the SOF and related communities.
-The third area is field studies, in which students put their knowledge into practice by exploring a specific region’s economic, geographic and cultural systems and making recommendations to help effect change within a region.
-The program culminates with a Capstone Project that will be supervised by a faculty member.
-The Capstone project is intended to contribute to the U.S. Army’s body of knowledge of regions around the globe including Asia, Africa, the Middle East, Europe and Latin America.
+The Strategic Studies and Defense Analysis degree curriculum is divided into four areas of instruction.
+The first area, core knowledge, ensures that students complete general education courses required for a bachelor's degree at Norwich University.
+The second area, program courses, addresses specific learning needs of the SOF and related communities.
+The third area, field studies, allows students to put their knowledge into practice by exploring a specific region’s economic, geographic, and cultural systems and making recommendations to help effect change within a region.
+The program culminates with a Capstone Project that is supervised by a faculty member.
+The Capstone Project is intended to contribute to the U.S. Army’s body of knowledge of regions around the globe including Asia, Africa, the Middle East, Europe and Latin America.

 Pre-Program Education and Training